VickieAbdul/nhs_stats_ETL/README.md

 # nhs_stats_ETL
 ### Objective
-The primary objective of this project is to extend the capabilities of the existing web scraper project done earlier to extract NHL team statistics, transform the data into a suitable format, and load it into a PostgreSQL database.
+The primary objective of this project is to extend the capabilities of the web scraper project done earlier (kindly check web scraping 1 project) to extract NHL team statistics, transform the data into a suitable format, and load it into a PostgreSQL database.

 Specific goals include: